-Today, life moves faster than ever.
-Keeping track of time is essential in our fast-paced world—so why not do it in style, with one of the world’s best luxury watches on your wrist?
+With your life moving faster than ever, keeping track of time is essential.
+Sure, you can do it with your phone, but why not do it in style, with one of the world’s best luxury watches on your wrist?

-Luxury watches are destined never to go out of fashion.
-Even though we now have clocks on our phones, nothing beats the exceptional elegance of a beautifully crafted timepiece.
-Suddenly, checking the time becomes a rather exciting endeavour.
+Luxury watches are destined to never go out of fashion.
+No phone can beat the exceptional elegance and rich history of a beautifully crafted timepiece.
+Checking the time becomes a rather exciting endeavor with one of these watches.

-But these watches aren’t simply a way of tracking time.
-A premium time-keeper is an emotional investment.
+A proper mechanical watch isn’t just to tell time.
+A watch from one of the best luxury watch brands in the world is an emotional and financial investment.
 A treasured possession.
 And it will most likely go on to become a prized family heirloom.

-A good place to start is with this list of the 55 best luxury watch brands today.
-This list was created based on detailed research into which luxury brands enjoy a global reputation for delivering high-quality timepieces.
-A demonstration of exquisite craftsmanship, incomparable aesthetic sensibility, and a passion for pushing boundaries have distinguished these brands as the best luxury watchmakers today.
+Our list of the best watch brands in the world today is here to help you find the watch that’s best for you.
+This guide was created based on in-depth research to identify the luxury watch manufacturers that enjoy a global reputation for delivering high-quality timepieces.
+A demonstration of exquisite craftsmanship, incomparable aesthetic sensibility, and a passion for pushing boundaries have distinguished these brands as the best top-tier watchmakers today.

 - Patek Philippe